Develop and Deploy a Python API with Kubernetes and Docker - part II

 app: api

 Using GKE, when a service is a load balancer, Google Cloud will create a VM that acts as a load balancer and map an external port to a POD.
-In the above example, we were using the port 80 of the load balancer and assigned it to the API port 5000.
+In the above example, we used the load balancer's port 80 and assigned it to API port 5000.

 This is the complete "api.yaml" file: